Welcome to our SHOT Show 2019 news page!

 Next, the new gun has a full length optics mounting rail in addition to the adjustable fiber optic sights.
 Also, there is no under barrel accessory rail.
 Instead, the barrel shroud has M-LOK attachment slots.
 As an added bonus the barrel is threaded for the addition of a sound suppressor or other muzzle device.
 The suggested retail price is $475.

 Kel-Tec seems to be marketing these as competitive guns suitable for long range targets.
 As I confirm additional information, I will post it here.

 Stoeger STR-9 Pistol

 Stoeger Industries will introduce a full size 9mm pistol at the SHOT Show.
-The new gun is a striker-fired, polymer-framed pistol that is similar in size to the Glock 19.
+The new Stoeger STR-9 is a striker-fired, polymer-framed pistol that is similar in size to the Glock 19.
 However, the gun will be much more affordable than the Austrian offering.
 The Stoeger has a suggested retail price of only $329 with one magazine and backstrap.
 Three mags and backstraps will set you back $389.

 The STR-9 features 15 round magazines as standard capacity with a 4.17″ barrel.
 Unloaded, the gun weighs about 24 ounces.
-The back strap is swapable to better fit different hand sizes.
 It has an accessory rail for adding a light.
 Other features include front slide serrations and a rear sight with a hard front edge that should work for one hand slide manipulation.